Easter Rising: Build-up to Easter Week

 In early April, Pearse issued orders to the Irish Volunteers for three days of "parades and manoeuvres" beginning on Easter Sunday.
 He had the authority to do this, as the Volunteers' Director of Organisation.
 The idea was that IRB members within the organisation would know these were orders to begin the rising, while men such as MacNeill and the British authorities would take it at face value.

 On 9 April, the German Navy dispatched the SS Libau for County Kerry, disguised as the Norwegian ship Aud.
 It was loaded with 20,000 rifles, one million rounds of ammunition, and explosives.
 Casement also left for Ireland aboard the German submarine U-19.
 He was disappointed with the level of support offered by the Germans and he intended to stop or at least postpone the rising.
+During this time, the Volunteers amassed ammunition from various sources, including the adolescent Michael McCabe.

 On Wednesday 19 April, Alderman Tom Kelly, a Sinn Féin member of Dublin Corporation, read out at a meeting of the corporation a document purportedly leaked from Dublin Castle, detailing plans by the British authorities to shortly arrest leaders of the Irish Volunteers, Sinn Féin and the Gaelic League, and occupy their premises.
 Although the British authorities said the "Castle Document" was fake, MacNeill ordered the Volunteers to prepare to resist.
 Unbeknownst to MacNeill, the document had been forged by the Military Council to persuade moderates of the need for their planned uprising.
 It was an edited version of a real document outlining British plans in the event of conscription.
 That same day, the Military Council informed senior Volunteer officers that the rising would begin on Easter Sunday.
 However, it chose not to inform the rank-and-file, or moderates such as MacNeill, until the last minute.

 The following day, MacNeill got wind that a rising was about to be launched and threatened to do everything he could to prevent it, short of informing the British.
-MacNeill was briefly persuaded to go along with some sort of action when Mac Diarmada revealed to him that a German arms shipment was about to land in County Kerry.
-MacNeill believed that when the British learned of the shipment they would immediately suppress the Volunteers, thus the Volunteers would be justified in taking defensive action, including the planned manoeuvres.
+He and Hobson confronted Pearse, but refrained from decisive action as to avoiding instigating a rebellion of any kind; Hobson would be detained by Volunteers until the Rising occurred.

-The Aud and the U-19 reached the coast of Kerry on Good Friday, 21 April.
+The SS Libau (disguised as the Aud) and the U-19 reached the coast of Kerry on Good Friday, 21 April.
 This was earlier than the Volunteers expected and so none were there to meet the vessels.
-The Royal Navy had known about the arms shipment and intercepted the Aud, prompting the captain to scuttle the ship.
+The Royal Navy had known about the arms shipment and intercepted the SS Libau, prompting the captain to scuttle the ship.
 Furthermore, Casement was captured shortly after he landed at Banna Strand.